icicimov/k9s-ansible/README.md

 This repository is to support the [Kubernetes cluster step-by-step](https://icicimov.github.io/blog/kubernetes/Kubernetes-cluster-step-by-step/) blog but in automated way via Ansible.

-This is little bit different from the blog page in that only `kubelet` and `etcd` run as systemd services on the host, all other K8S components are created as static Pods via manifests.
+This is little bit different from the blog page in that only `kubelet`, `flanneld` and `etcd` run as systemd services on the host, all other K8S components are created as static Pods via manifests.
+It still provisions 3 hosts as Masters and Workers in the same time.

 The cluster `RBAC` and `Node` authorization are enabled for increased security just to mention some of the features.
-All K8S componenets authenticate to each other via certificate and the API communication internal and external is over SSL too.
+All K8S components authenticate to each other via certificate and the API communication internal and external is over SSL too.
 Docker is using the `overlay2` storage driver which should provide best file system performance.

 This is a short list of Kubernetes and other components in the cluster and their current versions: